The dimensions and the consequences of

 “The MSL mission appears to be on the cusp of evolving from a mission, “initially seeking to understand the habitability of ancient Mars (and doing it successfully), to one focused on developing predictive models for the preservation of Martian organic matter.
 This is not just important for the continued success of MSL, but also for the proposed Mars 2020 mission, which would seek to find promising materials for possible return to Earth.
 We intend to apply this developing exploration paradigm in searching for organics at Mt.
 Sharp,” Grotzinger wrote.

-However, spanked by the NASA Planetary Science Mission Review panel for insufficient science and for missing their meeting, Grotzinger agreed in June, 2014 to take over the Geological and Planetary Science Division at Caltech, leaving behind his role as project scientist for MSL.
+However, spanked by the NASA Planetary Acience Mission Review panel for insufficient science at missing their meeting, Grotzinger agreed in June, 2014 to take over the Geological and Planetary Science Division at Caltech.

 “Our mission is turning a corner,” Grotzinger said on the way out the door.
 “We are beginning to map a way forward, a way to explore deliberately for organic matter.”